How to Write a Short Story: 5 Major Steps from Start to Finish

 A podcast, for instance, often wants a story to take up about thirty minutes of airtime.
 They know how long it takes their producers to read a story, so that thirty minutes means they’re looking for a very specific word count.
 An ezine might aim for a certain estimated reading time.
 A magazine or anthology might have a certain number of pages they’re trying to fill.

-Everyone has a different definition of how short a short story is, so for the purposes of this series, I’m going to be broad in my definition of a short story.
+Everyone has a different definition of how short a short story is, so for the purpose of this series, I’m going to be broad in my definition of a short story.

 What qualifies as a short story?